javaplus/PizzaApisKata/README.md

 ## Create S3 Bucket for Caching

-Before we can create our CodePipeline, we weed to create a place to cache our maven and build artifacts.
+Before we can create our CodePipeline, we need to create a place to cache our maven and build artifacts.
 To do this we will create an S3 bucket.
 So, under **Services**, go to **Storage**, then select **S3**, select **Create bucket**.
 Give it a name, something like yourinitials-build-cache.

 <details>
  <summary>S3 Bucket Creation Screenshot</summary>